All Episodes

 No, I do.

-You talked about the timing of this, which is, you know, bizarre to say the least, but let's assume that they did again eventually get this warrant from the Pfizer court to do some type of even if it was limited surveillance.
+But let's assume that they did eventually get this warrant from the FISA court to do some type of, even if it was limited surveillance.

 What Joe said, and I think what needs to be underscored here for everybody that's listening, is that means that the FBI under James Comey's direction once again was intervening in a presidential election.

-Now, I don't care if you're a Republican, Democrat, or independent.
+Now, I don't care if you're a Republican, Democrat, or Independent, three times during this election, he publicly made statements.

-First, it was there's no evidence against Hillary Clinton, then there may be evidence against Hillary Clinton, and then she's cleared of charges uh relating to this evidence against Hillary Clinton.
+First, it was there's no evidence against Hillary Clinton, then there may be evidence against Hillary Clinton, and then she's cleared of charges relating to this evidence against Hillary Clinton.

 He should have never done any of those.

-But that's not what they're doing.
+But that's not what they are doing.

-And the fact that James Comey, the FBI director, challenged publicly the administration by saying that the FBI and Department of Justice should not do what the President asked, which is to investigate this.
+And the fact that James Comey, the FBI director, challenged publicly the administration by saying that the FBI and Department of Justice should not do what the president asked, which is to investigate this.

 I think that tells you the entire story.

-So whether there was an investigation of Paul Manafort, whether it was somebody else, whether it was the Bank of Russia that's located in in Trump Tower, you know what?
+So whether there was an investigation of Paul Manafort, whether it was somebody else, whether it was the Bank of Russia that's located in Trump Tower, you know what?

 That's kind of irrelevant.

-They have no evidence of a link between inclusion between the Trump administration and the Russian government, despite the fact that uh Senator Kuhn said the exact opposite uh on the Friday before.
+What we do know is so far, and Senator Coons was forced to say this by our friend Chris Wallace on Fox News Sunday, they have no evidence of a link between inclusion between the Trump administration and the Russian government, despite the fact that Senator Coons said the exact opposite on the Friday before.

-But I think this underscores the real problem here, Sean, and that is an FBI is what Joe's saying out of control.
+But I think this underscores the real problem here, Sean, and that is an FBI is what Joe's saying, out of control.

-Now the president could declassify this information, or as he's decided to do, send it back to Congress, and you're gonna look at Russia, look at this too.
+Now, the president could declassify this information or, as he's decided to do, send it back to Congress.

 We have a lot of ground to cover.

-We're not gonna race through this.
+We're not going to race through this.

-We have a new executive order, by the way, by the president that he signed banning travel from six terror tied countries.
+One of our top stories today, we have a new executive order, by the way, by the president that he signed banning travel from six territory countries.

 This is round two.